sourcegraph/about/content/blogposts/2024/announcing-prompt-library.md

 - Requires a steep learning curve for developers to be able to use it in a professional context.
 - Forces them to rewrite a long prompt over and over again that they already know works well.

 Today, we're introducing **Prompt Library** to tackle this problem.
-It will speed up AI adoption in your engineering team and it will encourage your team to share their knowledge about how to effectively use AI in your particular organization's workflow.
-That way, every single engineer in your team can get up to speed.
+It will speed up AI adoption in your engineering organization and it will encourage your team to share their knowledge about how to effectively use AI across your specific workflows.
+That way, every single engineer on your team can quickly get up to speed and leverage AI in a uniform way.
 Here's how it works:

 ## Creating a new prompt
 1. Go to Sourcegraph’s [web interface](https://sourcegraph.com/search) and log in.